 The short answer is YES!
 Kayaking can be done at Hopewell Rocks at all different times of day, but only at high tide, where there is enough depth to paddle up and around the rocks.
 The tour will be finished by low tide.

-Yes you can.
+Yes you can, and that’s arguably the best time to kayak Hopewell Rocks.
 This was one of the most memorable tours I’ve had in Canada.
 We paddled along the coast, to the flowerpot rocks and through Lover’s Arch.
 Before heading further down the Bay of Fundy for sunset.
 And we even saw the incredible Peregrine Falcons.
 You can see this experience best in my video below.

 Guided Kayaking Tours start at $69 for adult and last 1.5 – 2 hours.